 - The Coalition will not endorse commercial products.

 - The Coalition will publicly identify the names of members on its website and in media materials.

 - The Coalition will not consider and advance legislation or regulatory recommendations, but may serve as a forum for discussion of issues related to such purposes.

 *Federal agency representatives will not participate in SCDC discussions related to advocacy.

-Organizations interested in joining the SCDC will be asked to confirm the group's membership by submitting the following information to the SCDC administrator.
+Membership is limited to national and international organizations with an interest in sickle cell disease.
+Organizations interested in joining the SCDC are asked to confirm the group’s membership by completing the form below.

-Please contact the SCDC coordinator if you have any questions or would like additional information.
+Please contact the SCDC Coordinator to request additional information.